 But for the time when you can travel again, here is how you can find out about where they are located and what facilities you can expect.

 Children Welcome: Parks have safe play areas for kids and often a games room.
-Many parks also welcome pets; look for the dog symbol on the entries.
+Many parks also welcome pets; look for the dog symbol on the parks' entries on this website.

 Which park is where?
 You can search alphabetically.
 Or search by area .
 Or Search by Recreation/Facility.

-There is also information on the Forestry Commission Scotland's forests, which are great places for walking, cycling and bird-watching, for children and adults.
+There is also information on the Forestry and Land Scotland's forests, great places for walking, cycling and bird-watching, for children and adults, whatever the season..

 Hot tubs: Some of our parks have lodges with hot tubs

 What do you want to do?
 Visit a castle?
 Historic Scotland has plenty - and abbeys and palaces and forts.
 There are sevral major events taking place from April to October, events which showcase not only the

 heritage of Scotland but the role of the Historic Scotland's properties in our history.
 Read more on their page.

 Prefer walking or cycling or wildlife-watching?
 Forestry and Land Scotland's forests have all of these

 How about some shopping?
 Visit an Edinburgh Woollen Mill visitor centre